Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

 The surrogate-guided sampling (SGS) design class (Definition \ref{sgs_def:sgs}) describes the class of stratified sampling designs based on values of an enrichment surrogate, and is a special case of two-phase sampling.
-To conduct an SGS design, all subjects in the cohort are divided into two strata based on surrogate values: surrogate positives with $Z_i=1$, and surrogate negatives with $Z_i=0$.
+In SGS designs, all subjects in the cohort are divided into two strata based on surrogate values: surrogate positives with $Z_i=1$, and surrogate negatives with $Z_i=0$.
 Then, subjects are selected into the sample based on surrogate values, and only selected subjects have true $Y_i$ abstracted for.
 The intended benefit of SGS designs is that, for the same abstraction cost, resulting samples have higher expected outcome prevalences compared to using SRS.
 For illustration, consider an outcome prevalence of 10\%, and assume that in the EMR, there exists a surrogate with 40\% sensitivity and 95\% specificity for the outcome of interest.
-For an abstraction budget of collecting $n=500$ labels, using an SGS design with three-times as many surrogate positives as surrogate negatives yields about 185 true cases in expectation.
-In contrast, an SRS design would have required abstraction of almost $1850$ subjects to yield $185$ actual cases, abstraction burden of close to \textit{four} times.
-Note that cases identified using SGS designs are true cases collected from the cohort, and not replicates or synthetic data as resulting from using analysis-based re-balancing methods.\\
+The outcome prevalence in the surrogate positive and negative strata are expected to be approximately 47\% and 6.6\% respectively, corresponding to the surrogate positive and negative predictive values.
+Then, for an abstraction budget allowing collection of 500 labels, using an SGS with 1:1 ratio of surrogate positives to negatives design (i.e. ``balanced" design) yields 134 cases in expectation.
+In contrast, an SRS design would have required abstraction of 1340 subjects to yield 134 cases, constituting an abstraction burden of more than 2.5 times.
+Note that cases identified using SGS designs are true cases collected from the cohort, and not replicates or synthetic data as resulting from using analysis-based re-balancing methods.

-We now describe theoretical and analytical results that are key to understanding our proposed sampling framework.
-First, in order to demonstrate that the sampling design choice does affect learning performance, we provide a mathematical representation of how training sample composition affects prediction accuracy.
-Second, among the possible designs in the proposed SGS sampling class, we investigate configurations that improve sampling benefit for learning.
-Intuitively as illustrated in Figure \ref{sgs_fig:sgs_designs}, when the case proportion is higher in the surrogate positive ($Z=1$) compared to the surrogate negative ($Z=0$) stratum, over-representing the surrogate positive stratum provides higher expected sample case proportion by construction - we provide an analytical treatment of such intuition.
-Lastly, we characterize the impact of using the proposed SGS design on machine-learning performance, describing bias and modeling considerations for both model development and model validation.